mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 ## Show eventTimes

-The show eventTimes command returns a table of statistics that reflect the performance of the event queuing and execution portion of the MaxScale core.
+The show eventTimes command returns a table of statistics that reflect the performance of the event queuing and execution portion of the MariaDB MaxScale core.

 ```
 mysql> show eventTimes;